lineality/Online_Voting_Using_One_Time_Pads/README.md

 (voter checks on status?)
 - decrypt
 - data-entry: vote into system
+- an advantage, possibly a significant one, is the ability to skip optical text recognition and keep all data in a stable digital format.

 #### Step 11: (Process Election Data / Count The Votes)
 (storage: distributed? immutable ledger?)